juan-carlos-trimino/vs-code-settings/README.md

 The Settings editor ([***File > Preferences > Settings***] or [***Ctrl + ,***]) is the user interface that enables you to review and modify setting values that are stored in a ***settings.json*** file.

 ## Using the settings
-To use these settings on your project, you may add this repo as a dependency of your repo by using the git subtree tool.
+To use these settings on your project, you may add this repo as a dependency of your repo by using the ***git subtree tool***.
 This tool allows you to insert this repo as a sub-directory of yours.
 This is one of several ways Git projects can manage project dependencies.

 To see the subtree commands, use:
 ```